ilkajw/gnn-decision-boundary/README.md

 - the model architecture to use in original dataset training and/or augmented dataset training with `MODEL`
 - the model hyperparameters with `MODEL_KWARGS`
 - training parameters `K_FOLDS`, `EPOCHS`, `LEARNING_RATE`, `BATCH_SIZE`
-- whether in analysis, to measure path progress according to the cost function or number of operations with `DISTANCE_MODE`
+- for analysis, whether to measure path progress according to the cost function or number of operations with `DISTANCE_MODE`
-- whether only to consider fully conneted path graph with `FULLY_CONNECTED_ONLY`
+- whether only to consider fully connected path graph with `FULLY_CONNECTED_ONLY`
 - whether to only consider paths with correctly classified source and target graph in analysis with `CORRECTLY_CLASSIFIED_ONLY`
-- for augmented data training, after what percent of path progress to change the label for graphs on paths graphs between graphs of different class, with `FLIP_AT`
+- for augmented data training, after what percentage of path progress to change the label for graphs on paths graphs between graphs of different class, with `FLIP_AT`

 #### 01_train_model_on_original_dataset.py

-The file defines the initial GNN training on the original TUDatatset with k-fold cross validation.
+The file defines the initial GNN training on the original TUDataset with k-fold cross validation.
 It saves the best weight state according to test accuracy, as well as mean and sample standard deviation over final test accuracies per fold as baseline measures.

 #### 02_classify_original_dataset.py

-The file classifies all graphs from the TUDataset and saves classification to a JSON, to later retrieve which graphs are classified correctly.
+All graphs from the TUDataset are classified with the trained GNN and classifications are saved to a JSON, to later retrieve which graphs are classified correctly.

 #### 03_create_path_graphs.py

-The file accesses the repo `pg_gnn_decision_boundary`, where precomputed optimal edit operations are stored, and its `create_edit_path_graphs` method.
-The file creates path graph sequences for every pair from the dataset in NetworkX and PyG format each.
-Thereby, it drops edge attributes and adds graph attributes on source graph, target graph, optimization iteration, edit_step, edit operation.
+The file accesses the repo `pg_gnn_decision_boundary`, where precomputed optimal edit operations are stored, and its `utils.EditPath.create_edit_path_graphs` method.
+The file creates path graph sequences for every pair from the dataset in NetworkX and
+PyG format each.
+Doing so, it drops edge attributes and adds graph attributes on source graph, target graph, optimization iteration, edit step and the edit operation the graph results from.
 Every sequence is saved to a `.pt` or `.pkl` file, respectively.

 #### 04_assign_cumulative_costs.py
-Here, the cost function used during edit path calculation can be set to reconstruct cumulative costs per path graph and add them as graph attributes to the prior created graphs in the sequence files.
+Here, set the cost function used during edit path calculation.
+Then, cumulative costs per path graph are reconstructed and added as graph attributes to the prior created graphs in the PyG sequences.

 #### 05_classify_path_graphs.py
-Path graph from the prior created sequences are defined with the best model trained on the original dataset.
+Path graphs from the prior created sequences are defined with the best model trained on the original dataset.
 Predictions are stored as graph attributes and a JSON with all graphs, their attributes and prediction is created.

 #### 06_precalculations.py

-A map for distances and the number of operations per path is calculated, as well as a history of flip occurrences per path with the triggering edit operation per flip and its path position is computed, one with path positions measured according to the cost function, one according to the number of operations.
+A map on distances and on the number of operations per path is calculated.
+Further, a history of flip occurrences per path with the triggering edit operation per flip and its path position is computed, one with path positions measured according to the cost function, one according to the number of operations.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.